 Salary and Benefits: This is a full-time position, and federal salary and benefits apply.
 Salary is dependent upon qualifications and experience with an annual starting range from $70,545 – $154,458.
 This position is subject to mandatory electronic transfer (direct deposit) of net pay.

 How to Apply: No telephone calls please.
 Qualified persons may apply by submitting a letter of interest outlining experience, background in criminal law, and interest in the field of criminal defense, resume and three references with contact information (send in PDF format as one attachment) to:

 150 West Flagler Street, Suite 1500

 Miami, Florida 33130

-Only applicants selected for an interview will be contacted.
+Only applicants selected for an interview with be contacted.
 Hiring for this position is subject to the availability of funds in the final appropriation.
-Applications will be accepted until the position has been filled.
+Applications will be accepted until the position is filled.
 All responses will remain confidential.

 The Federal Public Defender is an Equal-Opportunity Employer.

 All applicants, regardless of race, ethnicity, national origin,

 gender identity, sexual orientation, religion, disability,